-To the east of Havana and less than 50 kilometers, according to the map, we should reach the city of Camilo Cienfuegos.
+To the east of Havana and less than 50 kilometres, according to the map, we should reach the city of Camilo Cienfuegos.
 However, everyone knows it as Hershey.
 Formerly it was a completely American city that was a chocolate empire in Cuba.
 What there is left of it today?

-The rural Cuba continued developing after the destruction of two bloody wars against Spain that ended in 1898, and that won … the United States.
+Rural Cuba continued developing after the destruction of two bloody wars against Spain that ended in 1898, and that won … the United States.
 So the military incident and the victory of the Americans turned the Island into an American protectorate.

 America in Cuba

 Milton Hershey made his fortune with chocolate.
 Not only in Cuba.
-First he had his name on a model city in Pennsylvania, built around his own vision of planning and style of corporation.
+First, he had his name on a model city in Pennsylvania, built around his own vision of planning and style of the corporation.
 When sugar prices peaked during the First World War, he decided to build another American city of the same style, but this time in the oceanic fields of sugar cane, in the north of Cuba.
 All due to devastating sugar beet plantations in Europe that increased the prices of sugar more than twice.

 He didn’t come to Cuba to make a profit in the cheapest way.
 Like any other industrial, Andrew Carnegie of Pennsylvania (a billionaire who made a living off steel), Hershey believed in the power of great people and great public works.

 Along with the factory, Hersey’s showcase at the time, one of the most advanced technologically speaking in the world; Hershey built in Cuba schools, clinics and modern apartments for his employees; exactly 180 houses.
-The city park, certainly, was one of the most beautiful of the whole Island.
+The city park, certainly, was one of the most beautiful on the whole Island.

 Americanization of Cuba

-Americans brought all of their culture to Hershey, which means not just the good part of it.
+Americans brought all of their cultures to Hershey, which means not just the good part of it.
 They also brought to Cuba their system of social stratification and racial segregation that Fidel Castro’s revolution also wanted to erase.
 Of course, slavery in Cuba has been for many years, but not by the Cubans and their colonizers.
-Americans somehow they have established racism.
+Americans somehow have established racism.

 Blacks were not allowed to enter the modern part of the city developed by Hershey and they were not allowed to live in new houses.
 After the victory of the Revolution, the blacks found a job at the factory and got beautiful American-built houses that still living in them to this day.
-However, Cubans still mention nature patronizing of their bosses in the United States.
-Hierarchy was inevitable in the rules of the capitalist games.
+However, Cubans still mention the nature patronizing of their bosses in the United States.
+The hierarchy was inevitable in the rules of the capitalist games.

 Hershey electric train

-Hershey’s greatest technological achievement was the modern electric railroad that runs approximately 90 kilometers from Havana to the port of Matanzas.
+Hershey’s greatest technological achievement was the modern electric railroad that runs approximately 90 kilometres from Havana to the port of Matanzas.
 The railway wagon was transporting raw cane to deliver it to the mill.
 It was then the only railway in Cuba and very modern for that time.
 The resilient engineers still keep the squeaky cars and the railroad still works today, although failures are frequent and hot cars are not the most enjoyable attractions during hot summer days.
 The train travels very slowly rattling from station to station and there are 46 of them along the entire line of railway.

 Hershey left no heirs when he died in 1945; he donated most of his fortune to the charity.
 He only instructed his directors to sell his farms in Cuba.
 It resulted that it was a premature business decision.
 In 1959, when Castro assumed power, the Hershey Mill and tens of thousands of acres of reed fields around it, they found themself in the hands of a Cuban magnate, Julio Lobo, one of the richest men of the Island.
 Castro nationalized the Hershey, as well as the railroad, the oil factory, the power plants and finally all the other companies in Cuba.